Organic Weed Control

 HOW to use vinegar for weeds:

-- Into a sprayer/squirter bottle or garden sprayer, pour 1 litre of vinegar.
+- Into a sprayer or squirter bottle, pour 1 litre of vinegar.

 - Add a short squirt (about ½-1 teaspoon) of natural liquid soap to help the vinegar stick to the plants.